jkarreth/jpr-bst-file/README.md

 python pre_process.py
 ```

-Note that we are using Python 2.
 You will be prompted to enter the location and name of the original .bib file and the new .bib file:

 ```
 Original bib file: